LucasGallone/WestBroadcast-Streamer/README.md

 • Alert mails being sent in case of anomalies detected on one of your sources, to keep you informed of the decoder and broadcast status.
 <br>
 <br>
-• The ability to analyze the audio output in various ways, view system logs, and much more...
+• The ability to analyze the audio output in various ways, view system/authentication logs, and much more...
 <br>
 <br>
 For further details, visit the Wiki section by clicking here.